DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

-Alternative currencies can act as a game changer, this is quite possible, and it is already happening up to a certain point, but it is not clear how they surrogate a lack of social solidarity.
-Algorithmic money may act as the ultimate tool for automation: automation of behavior, of language, of relation, automation of evaluation and exchange.
+Alternative currencies can act as a game changer, this is quite possible, and it is already happening up to a certain point, but it is not clear how they can act as a surrogate for a lack of social solidarity.
+Algorithmic money may act as the ultimate tool for automation: automation of behavior, language, relation, automation of evaluation and exchange.

-Regardless of the intentions of the Bitcoin miners, their monetary action is going to heighten the level of automation in the sphere of social exchange.
-Coding personal relationships into a programming language is the tendency: cryptomoney and cryptocontracts are turning more and more the relations between people into the execution of a programing language, into a sequence of acts that one must accomplish in order to access the following step.
+Regardless of the intentions of Bitcoin miners, their monetary action is going to heighten the level of automation in the sphere of social exchange.
+Coding personal relationships into a programming language is the tendency: cryptomoney and cryptocontracts are more and more turning the relations between people into the execution of a programing language, into a sequence of acts that one must accomplish in order to access the following step.
 The normative function of law is replaced by the automatic implication of human agents reduced to operational functions.
 The overcoming of the industrial system has been enabled by the translation of physical acts into information.
-The automation of linguistic interaction and the replacement of cognitive and affective acts with algorithm sequences and protocols is the main trend of the current mutation.
+The automation of linguistic interaction and the replacement of cognitive and affective acts with algorithmic sequences and protocols is the main trend of the current tranformation.

 Although we can expect a process of disruption of the monetary cycle from the inside, although alternative currencies and cryptomoney can